32 Inch Penny Board Review (Bought & Shredded)

 Wheels

-The wheels are made of the same polyurethane material that all of their wheels are made of.
-The major difference is the size, which is about half of their other wheels.
+The wheels are made of the same polyurethane material as all of their other wheels.
+The major difference is the size, which is about half that of their other wheels.

-I get it since they’re going for a more traditional skateboard feel.
+I get it since they’re going for a street skateboard feel.

 The other thing I noticed was it was extremely easy to take out the bearings.
 It almost felt like they could easily fall out.
 Compared to their other boards, the bearings were much easier to take out, which could be a good or bad thing (depending on how you look at it).